Lil Wayne’s Daughter Reginae Carter Wows In Red Crop Top & Gucci Pants While Licking Her Lips On Instagram

 Lil Wayne’s daughter is all grown up.
-Reginae Carter is now 20, with the Growing Up Hip Hop: Atlanta star also appearing to be rising as a social media sensation.
-The star has been steadily filling her Instagram with stylish looks and sexy vibes, with a new update from Reginae today appearing to showcase both, plus a little love of designer brands.
+Reginae Carter is now 20-years-old, with the Growing Up Hip Hop: Atlanta star also appearing to be rising as a social media sensation.
+The star has been steadily filling her Instagram with stylish looks and sexy vibes, with a new update from Reginae today showcasing both, plus a little love of designer brands.

 Gucci footwear is a big deal right now.
 Basketball Wives LA alum Draya Michele recently spread her legs in Gucci boots on Instagram.
-The monogram is also seen on half of Hollywood, these days.
+The monogram is also seen worn by many Hollywood stars these days.

-Reginae’s update today came as a photo-heavy one, with the star posting multiple images.
-All showed the same outfit, although the facial expressions and positioning did differ as fans swiped through.
+Reginae’s update today came as a series of photos, with the star posting multiple images.
+All showed the same outfit, although her facial expressions and positions did differ as fans swiped through.
 The first photo showed Carter sitting on her floor and looking into the camera, with fans seeing a bedroom setting.
 The brunette was looking sensational in a bold red crop top paired with a pair of Gucci pants – the monogram was a dead giveaway.
 The star also seemed to be harboring her love of the Italian brand via some Gucci sneakers.
 While some photos showed Reginae in selfie mode, others appeared to have seen the star place her camera in front of her.
 One image also showed Reginae getting a little sexy and licking her lips.

 The update appears to have proven pretty popular, racking up over 50,000 likes in the space of two hours.
 Fans seemed to be loving it, with plenty of comments coming in.